After School at Wilmington Youth Center for Inspiration, Recreation and Education (WIRE)

-Re-opening in January, 2017 in our new (old) building on the corner of Orange and 11th Streets downtown, WIRE supports the needs of at-risk students and their families in a safe environment by providing positive, daily programming to New Hanover County students.
-WIRE is designed to provide educational support; decrease New Hanover County’s dropout rate; provide physical and mental health supports; provide resources and referrals as needed; and foster a spirit of collaboration among area service providers.
-The afterschool program at WIRE provides STEM-based activities, as well as targeted tutoring, and is designed to improve each student’s math and literacy skills.
-More details about our grand-reopening coming soon!
+Located on the corner of Orange and 11th Streets downtown, WIRE supports the needs of at-risk students and their families in a safe environment by providing free, positive, daily after school programming to New Hanover County students.
+The after school program at WIRE provides STEM-based activities, as well as targeted tutoring, and is designed to improve each student’s math and literacy skills.

 Student Support Specialists

-Student Support Specialists at Freeman School of Engineering, Snipes Academy of Arts & Design, Williston Middle School, Virgo Preparatory Academy, New Hanover High School, and Mosley Career Readiness Academy, provide case-managed services to students identified as being at-risk of dropping out, or in need of specific intervention services.
-The Student Support Specialist site coordinator links these students with resources and programs including mental health counseling, tutoring, attendance monitoring, mentoring, and afterschool programs.
+Student Support Specialists provide case-managed services to students identified as being at-risk of dropping out, or in need of specific intervention services.
+The Student Support Specialist links these students with resources and programs including mental health counseling, tutoring, attendance monitoring, mentoring, and afterschool programs.
 Current school sites include:

 21st Century Community Learning Centers

-The 21st CLC program supports after-school academic enrichment opportunities for children attending low-performing schools to help them meet local and state academic standards in subjects such as reading, mathematics, and science.
+Our 21st CLC programs provide after school, academically focused enrichment opportunities for students.
+We incorporate target tutoring, homework support, and engaging enrichment activities daily, with transportation provided.
 Communities In Schools serves students at Burgaw Middle, Cape Fear Middle, West Pender Middle, Penderlea School, Pender High School, and Heide Trask High School.
 Students also enjoy field trips, college tours, robotics teams, and more.
-Outcomes of the program include increased attendance, decreased referrals, increased parental involvement, improved proficiency in Reading and STEM related activities.
+Outcomes of the program include increased attendance, decreased discipline referrals, increased parental involvement, improved proficiency in reading and STEM related courses.